jarossnd/jason-cooking/content/recipes/bbq-rib-rub/index.md

 author: "Jason Ross"
 ---

-A Texas BBQ sauce that goes good with pulled pork or a brisket.
+A Rib Rub for BBQ ribs.

 ## Ingredients